sharifahstella/LITA-Capstone-Project/README.md

     AND s.OrderDate >= DATEADD(QUARTER, -1, GETDATE())
 WHERE s.OrderID IS NULL;
 ```
+Products Jacket, Shirt,socks and Gloves had no sales transactions within the last quarter, so they appear in this list.

 #### Summary
 The queries provide extract various insights from sales data, including total sales, highest-selling products, top customers, and sales by region.
 These queries help identify: